ibm-cloud-docs/devsecops/devsecops-inferred-pipeline-configuration.md

 ### Environment Context Injection
 {: #devsecops-pipeline-configuration-environment-context-injection}

-The Inferred DevSecOps Pipeline Configuration feature enables you to inject environment variables from pipeline and trigger properties into various contexts, including:
+The Inferred DevSecOps Pipeline Configuration feature incorporates environment variables from pipeline and trigger properties into various project contexts.
+The project contexts are as follows:

 -  Pipeline execution stages
 -  Helm deployments